Review by Frank Plowright

 So, three beautifully drawn but flimsy stories from a master artist, but everyone will have their own moral viewpoint on the content.

 This volume is long out of print and commanding exorbitant prices.
-The best way forward for anyone wanting the stories without paying that is to pick up the first volume of Manara Erotica, which includes all three plus the sequel, but in black and white.
+The best way forward for anyone wanting the stories without paying that is to pick up the first volume of Manara Erotica, which includes all three plus Click!
+4, but in black and white.
 It’s a tricky decision, as the books have been re-coloured from the primitive work applied to the original English publications, and the colour now does the art some form of justice.
 The inducement of the Dark Horse anthology is new and considerably improved translations by Kim Thompson.